Jack Draper: 2021: ATP, Masters and top 250 debut

-Draper made his ATP Tour main draw debut in singles as a wildcard at the Miami Open, but had to retire in his first-round match against Mikhail Kukushkin, after he collapsed on the court from heat-related illness.
+Plagued by injuries for most of his career, Draper made his ATP Tour main draw debut in singles as a wildcard at the Miami Open.
+He had to retire in his first-round match against Mikhail Kukushkin, after he collapsed on the court from heat-related illness.

 At the Queen's Club Championships in June, Draper secured the biggest win of his career to date with a victory over world No. 23 Jannik Sinner as a wildcard.
 He defeated world No. 39 Alexander Bublik in the round of 16 to reach the quarterfinals of an ATP tournament for the first time in his career, where he lost to eventual finalist Cameron Norrie.
 By reaching this stage of the tournament, he became the youngest British ATP quarterfinalist since Andy Murray in 2006 and earned a top 250 debut in the ATP rankings.

-He received a wildcard into the singles main draw at the Wimbledon Championships.
-He drew defending champion Novak Djokovic in the first round, where he claimed the first set 6–4 before losing the next three sets to cede the match.
+Draper received a wildcard into the singles main draw at the Wimbledon Championships.
+He drew defending champion Novak Djokovic in the first round, where he claimed the first set 6–4 before losing the next three sets to lose the match.

-2022: Four Challengers, ATP semis & Masters quarters & top-10 win, top 50
+2022: Masters quarterfinal, top 10 win, top 50

 In January, Draper entered the 2022 Città di Forlì II, an ATP Challenger Tour event, in Forlì, where he was the eighth seed.
-There, he reached his first Challenger final and won his first title on the tour after defeating compatriot Jay Clarke, 6–3, 6–0.
-Two weeks later, Draper continued his run of form at the Città di Forlì IV, where he was unseeded and reached his second final to claim his second Challenger title after defeating Tim van Rijthoven, 6–1, 6–2.
-The win led Draper to debut in the top 200 and reach a new career high of world No. 162.
+There, he reached his first Challenger final and won his first title on the tour after defeating compatriot Jay Clarke in two sets.
+Two weeks later, Draper continued his run of form at the Città di Forlì IV, where he was unseeded and reached his second final to claim his second Challenger title after defeating Tim van Rijthoven.
+The win led Draper to debut in the top 200 and reach a new career high of world No. 162 on 21 February 2022.
 Draper secured his third consecutive Challenger title in his third Forlì tournament at Città di Forlì V the following week after saving four match points in the final to defeat Alexander Ritschard in three sets.

-At the Miami Open Draper clinched his first Masters 1000 match win over Gilles Simon as a wildcard.
-He lost in the second round to Norrie.
-Draper went on the next week to win his fourth Challenger title at Saint-Brieuc, defeating Zizou Bergs in the final.

-At the 2022 Mutua Madrid Open on his debut he defeated World No. 27 Lorenzo Sonego as a wildcard for his second win at the Masters level.
-Draper made his top 100 debut at world no. 99 on 13 June 2022.
+At the Miami Open, Draper clinched his first Masters 1000 match win over Gilles Simon as a wildcard.
+He lost in the second round to compatriot Cameron Norrie.
+The following week, Draper went on to win his fourth Challenger title at Saint-Brieuc, defeating Zizou Bergs in the final.
+At the 2022 Mutua Madrid Open, on his debut, he defeated world No. 27 Lorenzo Sonego as a wildcard for his second win at the Masters level.
+Draper made his top 100 debut at world No. 99 on 13 June 2022.